zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

     You have enabled the debug mode.

 5. (Optional) Reproduce a bug that causes issues and review debug messages.
-If you are unable to resolve the issue, contact CA Support.
+If you are unable to resolve the issue, create an issue [here](https://github.com/zowe/api-layer/issues/).

 6. Disable the debug mode.
 Modify the line which contains the `spring.profiles.include` parameter back to default:
     ```